tdevere/ADO_DNS_LABS/labs/lab2/README.md

 ### STEP 2: Investigate DNS Resolution

-> **Note:** Not all customers will grant you SSH access to their agent.
-If you don't have access, you can still troubleshoot using Azure Portal (check Private DNS Zone links, Private Endpoint connections) and ADO pipeline diagnostic logs.
-But for this lab, you have full access.
+> Support note: SSH access is not always available.
+In customer-facing roles, learn to read Azure Portal and Azure CLI outputs for Private DNS Zone links and Private Endpoint connections. `nslookup` from the agent (when accessible) is the definitive test of what the agent sees.

 Connect to your agent VM and check how the Key Vault resolves (without relying on Terraform):